holocene-systems/data-api/docs/dev/setup_development.md

 # Local Setup

-These instructions assume use of `pipenv` for Python virtual environment and depenedency mangement, and `pnpm` for NodeJS dependency mangement.
+These instructions assume use of `pipenv` for Python virtual environment and depenedency mangement, `pnpm` for NodeJS dependency mangement, and Docker for local development

 ## Create the Python virtual environment + install dependencies